saitaiky/notebook/docs/docs/cloud-computing/aws/database/rds.md

 ### RDS Proxy

-> TL;DR - RDS Proxy as a connection pool for overwhelmed connections
+> TL;DR - RDS Proxy as a connection pool for handling overwhelmed connections / unpredictable surges in database traffic.

 Amazon RDS Proxy enhances database efficiency and scalability for applications, including modern serverless ones, **by pooling and sharing connections to the database**.
 This helps prevent memory and compute exhaustion caused by **frequent opening and closing of connections**.